-COURSE CODE: 16CMU403A UNIT: III (Regional Economic Co-operation) BATCH-2016-2019 derived from this.
-These are: granting of credit to member countries in the midst of temporary balance of payments deficits, surveillance over the monetary and exchange rate policy of member countries, issuing policy recommendations.
+COURSE CODE: 17CCU601B UNIT: III (Regional Economic Co-operation) BATCH-2017-2020 payments deficits, surveillance over the monetary and exchange rate policy of member countries, issuing policy recommendations.
 It is to be noted that all these functions of the IMF may be combined into three.